Vanshikasingh265/Telecom_Churn_Prediction/README.md

 Univariate analysis is performed to visualize the distribution of each feature.
 This helps in understanding the data and identifying potential outliers.

 Model Training
-Three powerful gradient boosting models—XGBoost, LightGBM, and CatBoost—are used to predict customer churn.
+Five powerful gradient boosting models—Random Forest, Logistic Regression, XGBoost, LightGBM, and CatBoost—are used to predict customer churn.

 Optuna, an open-source hyperparameter optimization framework, is used to find the best hyperparameters for each model, maximizing predictive performance.